TCU Horned Frogs football: Colors

 TCU's school colors are purple and white.
 Historically, black has also featured prominently in the school's uniforms.
 As early as 1935 the football team wore black leather helmets with a purple stripe, or occasionally purple helmets with a black stripe.
 Jerseys were purple with white numbers were, worn with beige or khaki pants.

 Beginning with the introduction of plastic helmets in the 1946 TCU dropped black from their uniforms and introduced a new purple helmet with a white stripe.
 The team's pants remained khaki colored until the 1950s, when they were changed to white.

 During this period the exact shade of TCU purple varied wildly depending on the uniforms worn, though a royal purple was most common.
 In 1971 the school hired Jim Pittman as its head coach.
 Pittman had been an assistant at the University of Texas when the Longhorns had changed their color from orange to burnt orange, and wanted to do something similar at TCU.
-Pittman chose to introduce a very pale shade of lilac into the TCU uniforms, and the team quickly became known as the "Lavender Hill Mob."
+Pittman chose to introduce a pale shade of lilac into the TCU uniforms, and the team quickly became known as the "Lavender Hill Mob".
 These uniforms are often regarded as the worst in TCU's history.
 TCU returned to a royal purple in 1974 following Pittman's death on the sidelines.

 Beginning in 1998, TCU began once again incorporating black into the uniforms.
 The practice was started by Coach Franchione, who introduced a new helmet with black facemask, and purple jerseys with black pants.
 In 2012, the school debuted helmets which featured a black stripe in addition to the black facemask, reflecting the helmets worn during the TCU championship years of the 1930s.
 Several TCU helmets designs also feature a small red "blood stripe" in the middle of the central black stripe, a reference to how horned frogs can squirt blood from their eyes/forehead onto potential predators.